Some, not all, considerations from my time working FULL TIME in a gym for the last 10+ years:

 - You can probably work harder in some or all areas of your life.
 There is likely a little more you can give in terms of effort, focus, attention, then a little more, then more… Build up that threshold by challenging yourself.
 Let someone else evaluate your effort.
 Use logic, metrics and reflection to evaluate your effort.

 - Be kind to your circle.
 Show support, but not coddling, show encouragement, but not cheer leading.
 Be kind, but be fair, honest and authentic.
 When my workout buddy says they are tired, sore or whatever -> shut up, we are working out today.
 The end result or the content of that workout doesn’t matter, but we are working out.
-Find people in your life that push you to be better in all areas, that call you on your shit and that care about you and celebrate the good stuff.
+Find people in your life that push you to be better in all areas, that call you out and that care about you and celebrate the good stuff.

 - Worry less about what hard work looks like (spoiler alert: it looks ugly).
 It also looks like a success in on the horizon, and that looks beautiful.